Policy number: CS-1502-2002

 6.1 Chief Information Officer

-The Chief Information Officer is responsible for the security of all IT resources.
+The Chief Information Officer is accountable for the security of all IT resources.

 Managers are responsible for: